ZaQuarius15/programming-univbasics-4-looping-with-arrays/README.md

 As long as `counter` is less than the return value of `array.length`, the loop will execute.

+## Iteration

+Using a loop to access each element in an array is very common in programming and is generally referred to as _iteration_.
+We _iterate_ over each element, in these examples, printing out the values.
+In other examples, we might want to iterate over an array and update each element's value.
+If the values were numbers, we could do things like _sum_ all the values together using while loops and basic iteration.

 ## Conclusion

 Loops are a powerful tool for working with arrays.
 With just a small amount of